US stocks on course to close out week higher

-U.S. stocks edged up Friday as the U.K. Parliament’s decision to delay a potentially chaotic Brexit and encouraging news on U.S.-China trade talks raised investor sentiment.
+U.S. stocks were mixed Friday as the U.K. Parliament’s decision to delay a potentially chaotic Brexit and encouraging news on U.S.-China trade talks raised investor sentiment.

 Continue Reading Below